 What the phrase really means

 Despite the nickname, it does not involve a kitchen baster.
-In practice it means collecting fresh semen in a sterile, wide-mouth cup and placing it close to the cervix with a small, needle-free syringe.
-In clinical language this is closest to intracervical insemination (ICI) done at home.
-A kitchen baster is oversized, not sterile, and unsafe for bodies.
+In practice, it means collecting fresh semen in a sterile, wide-mouth cup and placing it close to the cervix with a small, needle-free syringe.
+In clinical language, this is closest to at-home intracervical insemination, or ICI.
+If you want a direct comparison with clinic care, see the ICI guide.

-- The fertile window spans the days before ovulation; ovulation typically occurs 10–16 days before the next period.
+- The fertile window is the few days before ovulation and the day of ovulation.
 NHS: how to get pregnant

-- Simple habits help: time by the LH surge, don’t smoke, moderate alcohol, healthy weight, and 400 µg folic acid daily.
-NHS: vitamins & supplements
+- Simple habits help: do not smoke, keep alcohol sensible, maintain a healthy weight, and take folic acid before conception.
+NHS: vitamins and supplements

 Safety and hygiene

 - Use new, single-use syringes and a sterile collection cup.
-Avoid saliva and non–sperm-safe lubricants; some products reduce motility.
+Avoid saliva and non-sperm-safe lubricants because they can reduce motility.
 HFEA: using donated sperm

-- Use the sample within about an hour at room temperature (~20–25 °C).
-Wash hands and keep surfaces clean.
+- Use the sample within about an hour at room temperature, and keep hands and surfaces clean.

-- Banked donor sperm via UK clinics is screened and stored under HFEA regulation.
-HFEA: donors & donation
+- Banked donor sperm is screened and handled under donor-eligibility rules.
+HFEA: donors and donation

 Supplies checklist